-- 3 5.1 Policies.
-In conjunction with Federal and State laws, regulations and Executive 4 Orders, the Employer and the Union agree on the need for an affirmative action approach program to correct and review any inequities in the employment process.
-5 6 The Employer shall have and develop, implement, monitor, and report on an affirmative action program requiring plan which requires the Employer to make 7 special efforts to recruit, employ, retain, train, and promote, encourage career 8 development, and transfer qualified members of groups formerly excluded, 9 10 underutilized groups even if that exclusion cannot be traced to particular discriminatory actions on the part of by the Employer., The Employer shall also 11 develop, implement, monitor, and report on affirmative action goals for hiring 12 and/or promoting into job classes/categories where the Employer determines 13 under-utilization exists.
-The Employer shall make no decisions regarding 14 employment based on membership in any protected classand to develop, 15 implement, and monitor affirmative action goals and timetables for hiring and/or 16 promoting members of protected groups into job classes/categories where it has 17 been determined that under-utilization exists.
-18 - 5.2 Groups included in the affirmative action program are the protected classes 21 covered by the relevant federal and state regulations 22 affirmative action program are those covered by federal and state regulations, and 23 are currently women, American Indians, Asian/Pacific Islanders, Blacks, 24 Hispanics/Latinos, Vietnam era veterans, disabled veterans, persons with 25 disabilities and persons 40 years of age and older. - 5.3 Affirmative Action Reports.
-Annually, the Employer will provide the Union with its current affirmative action reports listing placement goals of the University for bargaining unit employeesGoals and Timetables.
-Upon request the Employer will provide the Union with its affirmative action reports which set forth the goals and timetables of the University for bargaining unit employees. - 5.4 It is agreed by the parties that a bargaining unit member elected or selected by the Union shall be encouraged to take an active interest in affirmative action plans affecting each bargaining unit covered by this Agreement. - 36 37
+5.1.
+Policies.
+In conjunction with Federal and State Executive Orders, the Employer and the Union agree on the need for an affirmative action approach to correct and review any inequities in the employment process.
+The Employer shall have and implement an affirmative action plan which requires the Employer to make special efforts to recruit, employ, retain, train, promote, encourage career development, and transfer qualified members of groups formerly excluded, even if that exclusion cannot be traced to particular discriminatory actions on the part of the Employer, and to develop, implement, and monitor affirmative action goals and timetables for hiring and/or promoting members of protected groups into job classes/categories where it has been determined that under-utilization exists.

+5.2.
+Groups included in the affirmative action program are those covered by federal and state regulations, and are currently women, American Indians, Asian/Pacific Islanders, Blacks, Hispanics/Latinos, Vietnam era veterans, disabled veterans, persons with disabilities and persons 40 years of age and older.

+5.3.
+Goals and Timetables.
+Upon request the Employer will provide the Union with its affirmative action reports which set forth the goals and timetables of the University for bargaining unit employees.

+5.4.
+It is agreed by the parties that a bargaining unit member elected or selected by the Union shall be encouraged to take an active interest in affirmative action plans affecting each bargaining unit covered by this Agreement.